Copyright for students

 Film, television and music

 Students are generally not permitted to make copies of substantial portions of film, television or music under the fair dealing provisions of the Copyright Act.
 There are separate provisions in the Act allowing for some time and format shifting.
-See the Australian Copyright Council guides on Music Copying and TV and Radio home taping for more information.
+See the Australian Copyright Council guides on music, films and video for more information.